Bulk & Residential Delivery Service Available | Call For Pricing & Delivery

 Pea Gravel For Every Landscaping or Construction Project

 Whether you’re looking to add some landscaping or need gravel for a construction project, you might want to consider using pea gravel.
-Pea gravel is a decorative and useful landscaping material for mulching and making walkways, driveways and even patios.
+Pea gravel is a decorative and useful landscaping material for making walkways, driveways, and even patios.

 Pea gravel is a small, smooth stone that is typically 3/8” or less in size that homeowners and contractors use often for their gardening, landscaping, and outdoor construction needs.
 It is named pea gravel because the product is comparable to the size of peas.
 You can place it for use in almost any situation for landscaping, including lawn accents, landscaped walkways, drainage assistance, or even as a driveway.

 Crushed Stone vs. Pea Gravel

 To the untrained eye, crushed stone and pea gravel may both just be some form of rock, but each one serves its own purpose and has its own specific set of uses.
 From shape and size, to applications, to even cost, these two materials are different.
 Crushed is typically used as an aggregate for underground projects.
 Many contractors prefer to use ½” or ¾” crushed stone as a subbase material before pouring concrete.
 Since it’s durable, it is also regularly used for back fill, drainage solutions, or pipe bedding.
 Larger crushed stone, such as 304’s or 1’s and 2’s are typically used for parking lots, driveways, shoulder stone, or railroad ballast, while 411’s and 6’s are used for driveway stone as well as drainage.
 While it is typically found in underground applications, there are some people who opt to use crushed stone for landscape beds or as decorative rock around walkways.